Tim Truzy is a rehabilitation counselor, educator, and former dispatcher from North Carolina.

 8 Reasons to Avoid Using Profanity at Work

-- Use of profanity at the job could lead to disunity - Over indulgence in the use of profanity may impact cooperation.
-Since the workforce today is diverse, frequently talking with taboo words could offend others.
-The F-bombs, N-word, and B-word – among others - can create unnecessary tension between employees.
+- Use of profanity at the job could lead to disunity – Overindulgence in the use of profanity may impact cooperation.
+Since the workforce today is diverse, frequently talking with taboo words could offend others and create unnecessary tension between employees.

 - Frequent profanity can indicate a lack of interpersonal skills and/or Leadership Qualities – When profanity is spoken, your ability to problem solve may be questioned.
 For example, people may wonder: If this is how you discuss topics, how can you lead negotiations?
 Can you mediate conflicts?
 Do you have the mental and emotional tools to be a team leader?